BrenoFariasdaSilva/DDoS-Detector/README.md

    - [CICDDoS2019](https://www.unb.ca/cic/datasets/ddos-2019.html)
    - [CICIDS2017](https://www.unb.ca/cic/datasets/ids-2017.html)

    This were the used datasets as they have very similar features, making it easier to test the model on multiple datasets, given a extracted feature set with Genetic Algorithm, avoiding the need to re-train the model for each file on each dataset.
+   If you want to use other datasets, you can always use [Kaggle](https://www.kaggle.com/datasets) or [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) to find datasets that suit your needs.

 ## Results - @UPDATE